ReVoLTE attack breaks the encryption on VoLTE calls.

 Dubbed as ReVoLTE, the technique exploits a flaw in the implementation found today of LTE by cellular network operators instead of a vulnerability in VoLTE itself.

-Talking about the flaw, it is centered around the apparent re-use of keystreams – characters that are used to encrypt a message – when 2 successive calls take place “during one active radio connection”[when connected to the same base station].
+Talking about the flaw, it is centered around the apparent re-use of keystreams – characters that are used to encrypt a message – when 2 successive calls take place “during one active radio connection”.

 Watch the demo video:

 Therefore let’s suppose I make a call which the attackers want to eavesdrop on.
 In this scenario, as soon as I end my call, the attacker could make a second call from their end within seconds which would use the same keystream used during my first call and hence grant them the opportunity to know the keystream.
 Using this newly obtained information, they could now decrypt my first recorded call.

 However, all of this requires more than just a simple computer.
 As the researchers explain in their reported stating that,